Committees of the Board

 The role of our Corporate Governance and Nominating Committee is to (i) identify individuals who are qualified to become directors; (ii) recommend to the Board of Directors director nominees for each annual meeting of shareholders; and (iii) assist the Board of Directors in establishing and reviewing Teva’s statement of corporate governance principles and promoting good corporate governance in Teva.

-All of the committee members must be, and have been determined to be, independent as defined by NYSE regulations.
+All of the Corporate Governance and Nominating Committee members have been determined to be independent as defined by NYSE regulations.

 Finance and Investment Committee